rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 **\*) BLDC Motors**

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjQMpO9DQT6ODAa0vThn0PGrZlhA5mO3WROlEDpaET59QY2kozuc9nNph_iwniOMXe3cHe3Xa5ev9FOv_2Z-0MBqBjhAiVA5fF1yRjoEP0Tp8c-lnWTVzNyusCdxSDaIhBIjFC0au-EHBS_BSYmrv1byXSvt8owXlYkAvCG02JpKzPluwBtwf0FPBK7jhUy/s320/bldc.jpeg align="left")

 source-

 [https://robotist.in/product/dji-2212-920kv-brushless-dc-motor-for-drone-with-black-cap-cw-motor-rotation/](https://robotist.in/product/dji-2212-920kv-brushless-dc-motor-for-drone-with-black-cap-cw-motor-rotation/)

 BLDC motors are generally used for Drones due to their high power, high RPM and low wear and tear.

 **\*) Propellers**

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiaRtjyFmd5yIVQRtz_Dp1SwHVQq79sJpk0zf37ZybyvmUVc80WSHgN9-9tJHmDNf6KKTL4RKR5E4ONIbxIaxk1za8sJyzztZpLhuhmUmH0Lweg8zSv-90zm1Lh3sVG1dBi7vrb7z3wqomfu8y2SEvRmn3fDkoem10bgJgiwfREmVe2Qq64iMagId64lKUz/s320/props.jpeg align="left")

 source -

 [http://www.rchyderabad.com/carbon-fiber-rc-timer-propeller-multirotor-drones.html](http://www.rchyderabad.com/carbon-fiber-rc-timer-propeller-multirotor-drones.html)

 Propellers are used to generate the required thrust.
 Choosing the proper propellers is crucial because you have to calculate the Pitch, Diameter for the particular motor.
-Each motor's property is different hence how much the current motor consumes to make 1 turn and in that turn how much lift is generated is directly depends on the Propellers.
+Each motor's property is different hence how much the current motor consumes to make 1 turn and in that turn how much lift is generated directly depends on the Propellers.
 Choosing the wrong propellers can make the motor hot and can reduce the life of the motor also.

 It's better to see the motor specs where it will be mentioned how much thrust it generates with which propellers and at what RPM.
 Follow that only.